SamiKalliomaki/eppabasic/static/manual/en/commands/canvaswidth.md

 Sets the width of the drawing area as `width` or returns the current width of the drawing area.

-Remember that this function only changes the width of the drawing area and that the drawing area is scaled to fit the window.
+Note that this function only changes the width of the drawing area and that the drawing area is scaled to fit the window.

 Window width can be controlled using the function [WindowWidth](manual:windowheight).